TO COLLECT AND SEND YOUR HORSE'S HAIR, TO BE MADE INTO HORSEHAIR JEWELRY, PLEASE FOLLOW THESE DIRECTIONS:

 Q. How long before I will receive my jewelry?

-We try very hard to place your jewelry back in the mail by two weeks from the date that we receive your package.
-If it is going to be longer we will contact you to let you know.
+We try very hard to place your jewelry back in the mail by two weeks from the date that we receive your package, and that is what normally happens.
+However, we do ask that you give us three weeks, in order to accommodate vacations, supply delays, etc. You're always welcome to contact us to see when you might expect to receive your package.
 If you need the jewelry by a certain date, please let us know when you send the order.
 If you would like to give a piece of jewelry as a Christmas present, please plan on sending your package in time for us to receive it no later than November 30th.
 Or you may purchase a Gift Certificate.
 The directions for ordering Gift Certificates are at the bottom of the Ordering Information page.

 Q. Will you return any unused hair?